1st Guards Cavalry Corps: Rzhev-Vyazma: Hideous Defeat and the Great Raid

 The German OKH desired the destruction of the corps and deployed more than 7 divisions in an attempt to destroy the cavalry unit.
-However, the 1st Guards Cavalry Corps managed to avoid much interaction and conflict between such large groups of German forces while effectively operating within the occupied territories of the enemy, and even some Soviet partisans joined Belov later on.
-The corps' raid lasted for approximately 6 months, emerging in the forests of Kirov under Soviet control and merging with the other Red Army forces to continue the fight against the Wehrmacht.
-The Head of the German OKH, Generalfeldmarschall Franz Halder, was so impressed and stunned by the raid that he addressed Belov as a "Fox", symbolizing the corps' ability to survive behind the enemy lines after an extremely terrible defeat and launch blows of lightning speeds against the forces in the rear.
-Reflecting on the fate of the fallen and survived Soviet soldiers who fell into the hell of the Battles of Rzhev one involuntarily comes to the conclusion about the influence of the Personality in history.
+However, the 1st Guards Cavalry Corps managed to avoid much interaction and conflict with German forces, while effectively operating within the occupied territories.
+The corps, emerged in the forests of Kirov after which it made a breakthrough to link with the main Red Army forces and continue the fight against the Wehrmacht.
+The Head of the German OKH, Generalfeldmarschall Franz Halder, was so impressed and stunned by the raid that he gave Belov the nickname "Fox", symbolizing the corps' ability to survive behind the enemy lines after an extremely terrible defeat and launch blows of lightning speeds against the forces in the rear.
+Reflecting on the fate of the fallen and survived Soviet soldiers who fell into the hell of the Battles of Rzhev one involuntarily comes to the conclusion about the influence of the personality in history.
 Having almost the same conditions and operational situation, only Belov, of all the generals who were surrounded by the enemy, found the strength and courage to act independently and decisively.
-With maneuvering and skillful use of the terrain, the horsemen imposed their battle conditions on the enemy.
+With maneuvering and skillful use of the terrain, the horsemen imposed their battle conditions on the enemy with great success.

-After its recovery after the raid, the Guards were sent to help the 16th Army in its next offensive.
+After its recovery of the raid, the Guards were sent to help the 16th Army in its next offensive.
 During the next 2 weeks perseverance, heroism, and courage in defensive battles were shown by the units of the 1st Guards.
 The horsemen suffered the heaviest blows from the 11th and 20th Panzer divisions of the enemy, who tried to break through to Dretovo, Kozelsk, Kaluga.
 The corps, being at the junction of the 16th Army (Soviet Union) and the 61st Army (Soviet Union), took the brunt of the German grouping and prevented its breakthrough to Sukhinichi, Kozelsk and Kaluga, having completed the task assigned to it.
 In continuous heavy fighting, the corps, together with infantry and tank units, inflicted heavy losses on the enemy in manpower and equipment, upset and weakened him, and forced him to go on the defensive on the Southern bank of the Zhizdra River.
 Having regrouped forces and put himself in order, the corps launched a counteroffensive and, together with other units of the 16th Army, pushed the enemy 5–10 km South of the Zhizdra River, providing the necessary springboard for the future on advance.
 Total losses from August 12 to September 8 of the corps during the operation amounted to 10457 people killed and wounded, 2,915 horses, 41 guns, 119 mortars.
 On September 9, the corps was withdrawn to reserve 16 Army in the area of Yu-z Sukhinichi.
 On September 28, it moved to the Western Front reserve.
 In early October, the first marching squadrons arrived as replacements, rest and combat training of the division lasted until January 29, 1943.